 A week-long road trip to Rajasthan can only be rewarding if you plan it well.
-This state is abundantly rich in history, culture, heritage and most importantly their hospitality.
+This state is abundantly rich in history, culture, heritage and most importantly hospitality.

 And this is exactly why I am here to help you plan it.
-But first let me share my itinerary with all of you that comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.
+But first let me share my itinerary with all of you that is comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.

 My 7 Day Road Trip Itinerary for Rajasthan

 Preparing a 7 day Rajasthan itinerary is not as easy as it may seem.
 Every city of Rajasthan has a history of its own that must be explored.
 My plan was to invest myself in the famous forts of Chittorgarh and Kumbhalgarh without missing out on the heritage and opulence of Udaipur.